 Removal of Council documentation mentioning or offering tree removal

-All relevant Council leadership and personel to be comprehensively schooled and fully supported in all elements and practices of the Canopy Plan
+All relevant Council leadership and personel to be comprehensively schooled and fully supported in all elements and practices of the Urban Forest Strategy and Canopy Delivery Plan